almibe/influx/README.md

  - support for 'in' and '!in' for working with ranges and collections
  - support for 'is' and '!is' for checking types
  - no support for kotlin style comments, use # instead

-Relation to Clojure
- - Implemented in Clojure
- - Eventually transpiled to Clojure (for now)
- - Persistent data collections are the same impls
- - Similar syntax for collection literals (though S-Expressions are supported for the syntax in general is very different)

 Unique-ish concepts
  - In memory graphs